 Dr. Dzubur has academic, industry, and clinical experience in implementing digital health technology for research and interventions.
 He continues to disseminate his work through publications, presentations at conferences such as the Society of Behavioral Medicine, and development of open-source software.
-Dr. Dzubur is the author of xtmixed, a Stata package used to disaggregate the within- and between-subject effects in multilevel models using ecological momentary assessment data.
-He has also developed an R package, ActiPro, used to integrate output data from ActiLife software with standalone physial activity studies and those using ecological momentary assessment.
-Dr. Dzubur has developed mobile applications, including a smoking cessation app known as MyQuitUSC available on the Google Play Store.
+Dr. Dzubur is the co-author of MixWILD, a software for mixed effects analysis and the author of xtmixed, a Stata package used to disaggregate the within- and between-subject effects in multilevel models using ecological momentary assessment data.
+He has also developed an R package, ActiPro, used to integrate output data from ActiLife software and ActiWatch hardware with standalone physical activity studies and those using ecological momentary assessment.
+Dr. Dzubur has developed mobile applications, including a smoking cessation app known as MyQuitUSC for the Android mobile operating system.

 PhD in Health Behavior Research, 2017

 MS in Health Psychology, 2012